Recruiting now for Police Officers!

-Police Officer recruitment is now open for both degree holders(DHEP) and non-degree(PCDA) holders.
+Recruitment is now open to join us as a Police Officer via both our Degree Holder and Non-Degree Holder entry routes.
 To apply click the link below.
-Recruitment closes 11.55pm on Sunday 6th February.
+Recruitment closes 11.55pm on Thursday 14th July.

-During this campaign, there will also be two virtual recruitment awareness events on the 11th and 18th January from 5.30pm - 6.30pm.
-To sign up to one of these, please click the appropriate button below.
+We are running recruitment awareness events on the 16th and 23rd June.
+To sign up to these, click the appropriate button.

 Joining with a degree